The

 amounts that can be claimed (appendix 4).

-Kindy uplift must be used to improve children's learning and development.
-Funding can be used for programs, resources, educational supports and professional development to build educator capability and support inclusion.
+Kindy Uplift must be used to improve children's learning and development.
+Funding can be used for professional development, programs, resources and educational supports to build teacher and educator capability and support inclusion.

-Use of Kindy uplift funds to support staffing ratios is out of scope.
-Services are permitted to use the funding to pay wages and employ staff (or training for new staff) to support educators, children and families to respond to educational needs (e.g. bicultural support workers, family support workers, cultural advisors, Elders in residence, early childhood experts/coaches).
+Use of Kindy Uplift funds to support staffing ratios is out of scope.
+Services are permitted to use the funding to pay wages and employ staff (or training for new staff) to support teachers and educators, children and families to respond to educational needs (e.g., bicultural support workers, family support workers, cultural advisors, Elders in residence and early childhood experts/coaches).

 not be used for any costs